enbermudas/nodeplate/README.md

 ## :sparkles: Features

 - Tests with Jest
-- Continuous integration with Travis CI
+- Continuous integration with CircleCI
-- Code coverage with Coveralls
+- Code coverage with Codacy
 - ECMAScript 2015+ code compiling with Babel
-- Linting with eslint and Airbnb style guide
+- Linting with eslint, prettier and Airbnb style guide
 - Static type checking with Flow
-- Commit message linting with Commitlint